Trump chastised for calling for suspending Constitution after election - ExBulletin

 Trump, who is the first to be impeached twice and whose term ended when his supporters violently stormed the Capitol in a deadly attempt to stop the peaceful transition of power on January 6, 2021, faces an escalation of criminal investigations, many of which could lead to indictments.
 They include the investigation of classified documents seized by the FBI at Mar-a-Lago and ongoing state and federal investigations related to efforts to overturn the results of the 2020 presidential election.

-Asked about Trump’s comments on Sunday, Representative Mike Turner of Ohio, the top Republican on the House Intelligence Committee, said he vehemently disagreed and absolutely condemned the remarks, saying that they should be a factor as Republicans decide who should lead their party in 2024.
+Asked Sunday about Trump’s comments, Representative Mike Turner of Ohio, the top Republican on the House Intelligence Committee, said he “vehemently disagrees and absolutely condemns the remarks, saying they should be a factor as Republicans decide who should lead their party in 2024.

 There is a political process that needs to move forward before someone is a frontrunner or someone is even the party candidate, he said.
 I believe people will definitely take a statement like this into consideration when evaluating a candidate.